jm-cc/pm2/nmad/README.md

 Tags
 ----

+The tag width may be configured as follows:
 - tag_as_flat_array: tags are 8 bits, stored in flat arrays.
 - tag_as_hashtable: tags are 32 bits, stored in hashtables.
 It is expected that the tags actually used will be sparse.